apache/incubator-pekko-http-quickstart-java-g8/docs/src/main/paradox/testing-routes.md

   If you want to test specific timing and entity draining behaviors of your apps you may want to add full integration tests for them.
-For most routes this should not be needed, however, we'd recommend doing so when using more of the streaming features of Akka HTTP.
+For most routes this should not be needed, however, we'd recommend doing so when using more of the streaming features of Pekko HTTP.

 @@@